Archival Projects

 Cost sharing is required.
 The applicant's financial contribution may include both direct and indirect expenses, in-kind contributions, non-Federal third-party contributions, and any income earned directly by the project.
 NHPRC grant recipients are not permitted to use grant funds for indirect costs (as indicated in 2 CFR 2600.101).
 Indirect costs must be listed under the applicant's cost sharing contribution.

 The Commission provides no more than 75 per cent of total project costs in the Archival Projects category.
-For example, a total project cost of $100,000 means the applicant institution can request up to $75,000 in NHPRC grant funds and must provide at least $25,000 in cost share.
+For example, a grant funds request of $150,000 will require $50,000 from the applicant institution, for a total project cost of $200,000.

 Funding Type